ndf-zz/remootio-adapter/assembly/README.md

 ## Remootio Module

-Power on remootio using supplied DC adapter, pair with application and then setup as follows:
+Power on Remootio using supplied DC adapter, pair with application and then setup as follows:

    - Select output configuration 4: "Output 1 to open, Output 2 to close"